SimeonNedyalkov/tehnoTransportFrontend/README.md

 # To do:

-# 1. integrate cookies
+# 1. integrate cookies - Х

-# 2. implement table sort
+# 2. implement table sort - ✓